indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 | [`--with-group`](#with-group) |Applications running under another user can access the agent [..]

 ## Detailed explanation About All Options

+### `--socket-path`

+By default `oidc-agent` creates the UNIX-domain socket at `$TMPDIR/oidc-XXXXXX/oidc-agent.<ppid>`, where `<ppid>` is the parent's process id and `XXXXXX` is a randomly generated.
+The `-a` or `--socket-path` or `--bin_address` option can be used to change the location where this UNIX-domain socket is created.
+Please note the following:

+- If the passed argument has no trailing slash, the last part is the socket's filename.
+- If the passed argument has a trailing slash, the socket will be created with a filename of `oidc-agent.<ppid>` in the passed directory.
+- If the passed argument contains `XXXXXX` as the last part of one of the directories, the `XXXXXX` will be replaced with randomized characters.
+Example:
+- The passed directory may not exist (`oidc-agent` can create the directory (including parents)).
+- If a non-randomized path is passed and a socket already exists there, `oidc-agent` will overwrite it.

+In the following we present some examples of the passed argument and the resulting full socket path:

+- `/tmp/oidc-agent` -> `/tmp/oidc-agent`
+- `/tmp/oidc-agent/` -> `/tmp/oidc-agent/oidc-agent.1234`
+- `/tmp/oidc-agent-XXXXXX/` -> `/tmp/oidc-agent-s4jdi2/oidc-agent.1234`
+- `/tmp/oidc-agent-XXXXXX/socket` -> `/tmp/oidc-agent-s4jdi2/socket`
+- `/tmp/oidc-agent-XXXXXX/socket/` -> `/tmp/oidc-agent-s4jdi2/socket/oidc-agent.1234`
+- `/tmp/XXXXXX-agent/` -> `tmp/XXXXXX-agent/oidc-agent.1234`

 ### `--always-allow-idtoken`
 `oidc-token` can also be used to request an id token from the agent.
 On